waeldot/daedricprey/README.md

 - WebtoB Exporter
 - JEUS Exporter

-Two Exporters are built using CLI tools(wsadmin, jeusadmin).
+Two exporters use each CLI tools(wsadmin, jeusadmin).
-Run CLI tool, Get Result as STDOUT then Parse It.
+run CLI tool, get result as STDOUT then parse it.

-These Exporters are only tested on WebtoB 4.1 and JEUS 7.
+These exporters were only tested on WebtoB 4.1 and JEUS 7.
-It May Run Abnormally depending on Product Version that You Use.
+It may run abnormally depending on Product Version that uou use.